The low down on the carb content in our protein balls and the difference between natural and refined sugars

 And apart from the nutritional value of foods containing natural sugars, its how the body processes these sugars, particularly the fibre content, which differentiates them from refined sugar.
 Dietary fibre slows the absorption of sugar into your body, meaning you don't get the spike in blood sugar that comes with consuming refined sugar, so it has a low glycemic index (GI).
 With refined sugar, you get a spike and then you get a rapid fall in blood sugar which means you feel more lethargic and hungry, craving more of the refined sugar you just consumed.
 This doesn’t happen when eating natural sugars.
 And if you blend natural sugars with protein, such as a handful of nuts or protein powder, this can decrease its glycaemic load so you can further lower its effect on your blood sugar.

-So what the low down on Protein Balls made with dates?
+So whats the low down on Protein Balls made with dates?

 Many protein balls on the market have heaps of added sugar and a long ingredient list of additives and preservatives, so you really need to read the labels, avoid the really processed ones and stick to those made with real, whole-food ingredients.